UBC-MDS/DSCI-522_Team12/README.md

 ## Usage

-Here is how the make file analysis process works:
+Here is how the make analysis process works:
 ![](Makefile.png)
 There are two ways of replicating the analysis:
 ### Run with Docker